Two Families of Constant Term Identities

+For fixed $a_1,a_2,\cdots,a_n$, the constant term can be regarded as a polynomial of degree $d$ in variables $q^{a_0}$.
+Then we use the Gessel-Xin technique to check that both sides have zeroes at the same $d$ values of $q^{a_0}$ and that the case $q^{a_0}=1$ reduces to the identity with $n$ replaced by $n-1$.
+As in the Gessel-Xin proof, the difficulty lies in verifying that the constant term is zero at the desired values.
+The fact that the product is multiplied $x_0/x_1$ or $x_0/x_2$ forces several modifications to the argument employed by Gessel and Xin, including the need to put an upper bound on the degree of the Laurent polynomial rather than being able to compute its exact degree.

 This paper is organized as follows.
-In section 2, we estimate the constant term degree in $q^{a_0}$ on the left-side and calculate degree of $q^{a_0}$ and its zero points on right-side for Theorem \ref{mainthm2} and Theorem \ref{mainthm3}.
+In section 2, we estimate the constant term degree in $q^{a_0}$ on the left-side and calculate the degree of $q^{a_0}$ and its zero points on right-side for Theorem \ref{mainthm2} and Theorem \ref{mainthm3}.
 In section 3, we introduce some basic notions and lemmas of \cite{gessxin2006} in a generalized form.
-At the same time, giving introduce for the field of iterated Laurent series and partial fraction decompositions as main tools to estimating constant terms.
-In section 4, we give a introduce for the new technical and proof nontransitive cases for Theorem \ref{mainthm2} and Theorem \ref{mainthm3}.
-In section 5, giving a Laurent series proof when $E\overline{Q_1}$ and $E\overline{Q_2}$ are empty.
-Then we apply Lemma \ref{lem-import1} to obtain all transitive condition constant term and Corollary\ref{main3}.
+At the same time, we describe the field of iterated Laurent series and the use of partial fraction decompositions as main tools for estimating constant terms.
+In section 4, we introduce new techniques to prove the nontransitive cases of Theorems \ref{mainthm2} and \ref{mainthm3}.
+In section 5, we first prove these theorems when $T_1$ and $T_2$ are empty, then inductively build up the general case.
+Finally, we prove and apply Corollary\ref{main3}.